unlight/prisma-nestjs-graphql/README.md

 #### @ObjectType()

-Allow rename type in schema and make mark as abstract.
+Allow rename type in schema and mark as abstract.

 Example 1: